How Much Do Car Dealers Make on the Sale of a New Car?

-A common misconception about new car dealers it that they are out to make a quick buck, getting the best of you during the negotiation process and eventually overcharging you for a new vehicle.
+A common misconception about new car dealers is that they’re out to make a quick buck, getting the best of you during the negotiation process and eventually overcharging you for a new vehicle.
 The truth, however, is that most dealers just want to satisfy their customers rather than gouge them.
-Believe it or not, dealers actually make very little profit on a new car sale (usually under 8.7 per cent of the vehicle’s invoice price goes to the dealer) while the bulk of your hard-earned money goes directly to the manufacturer.
-To learn exactly how much a dealer is making on your new car, customers can consider obtaining a vehicle cost report (available for free from Unhaggle.com) which also provides you with a breakdown of fees, finance and lease rates as well as any additional incentives available in your area.
+Believe it or not, car dealers actually make very little profit on a new car sale (usually under 8.7 per cent of the vehicle’s invoice price goes to the dealer) while the bulk of your hard-earned money goes directly to the manufacturer.
+To learn exactly how much a dealer is making on your new car, customers can consider obtaining a vehicle cost report which also provides you with a breakdown of fees, finance and lease rates as well as any additional incentives available in your area.

-Invoice price reports (available for free from Unhaggle.com) can show you exactly how much the dealership paid to acquire the car from the manufacturer and put it on their lot for you to buy.
+Invoice price reports can show you exactly how much the dealership paid to acquire the car from the manufacturer and put it on their lot for you to buy.
 In some cases, the difference between the invoice price and sale price (referred to as dealer margin) is only a couple of dollars.
-That said, don’t expect to knock several thousands of dollars off the vehicle asking price as odds are that would translate into a sizeable loss for the dealership.
+That said, don’t expect to knock several thousands of dollars off the vehicle asking price as odds are that would translate into a considerable loss for the dealership.
 Instead, calculate exactly how much wiggle room the dealership has and propose a price that you think will be fair for both yourself and the dealer.

 At this point you might be wondering how dealerships keep their lights on if margins on new cars are so low.
 After all, there are a lot of costs associated with running a dealership including leasing the showroom, building maintenance, advertising and employee salaries.

 Car dealerships make the majority of their profit from services and maintenance for the vehicle they’ve sold you as well as financing, auto insurance and vehicle add-ons.
-In fact, the new car department of a dealership usually pulls in under 30 per cent of the dealership’s gross profits according to the National Automobile Dealers Association, so new car deals are definitely not their main source of income.
+(You can avoid some of those services by mastering this list of car maintenance tasks you can do on your own.)
+The new car department of a dealership usually pulls in under 30 per cent of the dealership’s gross profits according to the National Automobile Dealers Association, so new car deals are definitely not their main source of income.